Shibpur

-Shibpur or Sibpur is a neighbourhood in Howrah city of Howrah district in the Indian state of West Bengal.
+Shibpur is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 It is well known for being the location of the Acharya Jagadish Chandra Bose Indian Botanic Garden, the IIEST Shibpur and the Hajar Hath Kali Temple.
 The famous Bengali linguist Suniti Kumar Chatterji was born in Shibpur.
 During British Raj, its name was written as Seebpore.

 Recently, parts of administrative headquarters of the West Bengal government have been temporarily shifted to Mandirtala (Nabanna) in Shibpur.
 Shibpur is under the jurisdiction of Howrah Police Station, Shibpur Police Station, Chatterjeehat Police Station, B. Garden Police Station and Santragachi Police Station of Howrah City Police.

 History

 The Haldars were the founders & landowners of Shibpur more than 750 years ago.
 The Halders were in business, establishing their fortunes in Kolkata, namely started & flourishing under the guidance of Nilmoni Halder, Pulin Behari's grandfather.
 The town of Shibpur was founded during the reign of the Bengal Sultanate.

 The area was home to many royal landlords (zamindars) in Bengal.
 During the era of British rule in India, the landlords sold their possessions to build jute mills.
 These included the successful jute mills such as the Howrah Jute Mill and the Bengal Jute Mill.
 The proximity to Kolkata's southern district and the central business district which is just across the river brought many middle-class office goers to seek cheaper lodging in Shibpur.
 Some of the old zamindar house in Shibpur is like Roy Choudhury's and Mukherjee bari in Chaterjeehat named as Digambar Mukhopadhyay Attalika.
 The Roy Chowdhury family stayed in Shibpur for near about 500 years at Sanjher Attchala and Mukhopadhyay family is staying in Chaterjeehat for more than 300 years.
 Botanical Garden was a British determent area.
 Then after freedom, the Indian government took a long place from the garden and made the college.
 Pulin Behari Halder was the founder president of all the girls' schools & colleges in Shibpur.

 The oldest banyan tree is in the Shibpur B. Garden.
 Its original root has been destroyed many years ago and the tree sprayed a lot through its branches.
 This tree was taken from Africa by the British government.

 Batai Chandi Temple (considered an avatar of Goddess Kali) and Char Mandir are other notable places of Shibpur.